satyamrkushwaha/satyam-weekday-assignment/README.md

 Once the development server is running, you can access the platform in your web browser at http://localhost:3000
 ```

+## Features & Functionalities
+Listing of jobs. <br />
+Filters for :
+- The Role
+- The Experience
+- The Salary
+- The Location

 ## Technologies Used
 - React.js
 - JavaScript